 The following text is a very preliminary and needs to be reviewed

-[Conclusion:
+Conclusion:

-The above simulation may allow the following conclusions for SRDs with 25mW and 1% DC, 600kHz bandwidth, channel randomly chosen:
+The above simulations may allow the following conclusions for SRDs with 25mW and 1% DC, 600kHz bandwidth, channel randomly chosen:

 Co-channel:

 SRDs deployed in rural areas with a very low density of about 10/km2 may be able to coexist with the GSM-R uplink;

-however, this results are based on a statistical approach and in theory even one single SRD could be able to produce under worst case conditions (LOS) harmful interference to GSM-R
+however, these results are based on a statistical approach and in theory even one single SRD could be able to produce under worst case conditions (LOS) harmful interference to GSM-R;

-SRDs deployed in urban areas with densities of about 1000/km2 cannot coexist with GSM-R, as even under optimistic assumptions the probability is above between 10-20%.
+SRDs deployed in urban areas with densities of about 1000/km2 and without any mitigation mechanism additional to Duty Cycle cannot coexist with GSM-R, as even under optimistic assumptions the probability is above between 10%.

 Adjacent channel:

-SRDs working in restricted to the band 870-873 MHz deployed in rural areas with a very low density of about 10/km2 may be able to coexist with the GSM-R uplink
+SRDs working restricted to the band 870-873 MHz and deployed in rural areas with a very low density of about 10/km2 may be able to coexist with the GSM-R uplink

-SRDs deployed below 873 MHz in urban areas need to accept a certain protection band of about [1MHz] ]
+SRDs deployed below 873 MHz in urban areas may be exceeding interference threshold of 5% and therefore would need some additional mitigation mechanism or otherwise some additional protection band.

-[ET]: the above presented results for the case of 870-873 MHz do show rather minor probability of interference also for urban cases, so there does not seem to be justification for suggesting an additional protection band]

 Specific SRDs in the band